pikvm/pikvm/docs/faq.md

 ??? question "How do I update PiKVM with the latest software?"
     This is ONLY recommended if you need a feature, otherwise this should ONLY be done if you are physically at the device and can reflash the sd card as a means of recovery.
 PiKVM OS is based on Arch Linux ARM and is fully updated from the repository by a regular package manager.

-Connect to your PiKVM via ssh and run:
+    For an update root privileges are required, even if you use the web terminal.
+To get `root` access, you need to use the `su -` command (minus is important) and **enter the root password**.

     * Ensure the date is correct: `date`.
 Otherwise you may get the error `SSL certificate problem: certificate is not yet valid`
-    * Run the following:
+    * Run following commands:

     ```
     # date